Reassociated object has dirty collection reference

 session.buildLockRequest(LockOptions.NONE).lock(owner);

 I have two entities, Owner and Pet, which have 1:M association in between.
-I simply instantiate an Owner with auto generated identity strategy, create an Hibernate Session, and save it.
-As I use HSQL, save operation causes an immediate INSERT into DB.
-Then immediately close the session, open a new one and lock detached owner instance.
+I simply instantiate an Owner with auto-generated identity strategy, create a Hibernate Session, and save it.
+As I use HSQL, the save operation causes an immediate INSERT into DB.
+Then immediately close the session, open a new one, and lock the detached Owner instance.
 At this point I got the following exception stack trace:

 org.hibernate.HibernateException: reassociated object has dirty collection reference